Trinity Church (Manhattan): Bells

 The tower of Trinity Church currently contains 23 bells, the heaviest of which weighs 27 U.S. hundredweight (2700 lb).

 Eight of these bells were cast for the tower of the second church building and were hung for ringing in the English change ringing style.
 Three more bells were added later.
 In 1946 these bells were adapted for swing chiming and sounded by electric motors.

 A project to install a new ring of 12 additional change ringing bells was initially proposed in 2001 but put on hold in the aftermath of the September attacks, which took place three blocks north of the church.
 This project came to fruition in 2006, thanks to funding from the Dill Faulkes Educational Trust.
 These new bells form the first ring of 12 change-ringing bells ever installed in a church in the United States.
 The installation work was carried out by Taylors, Eayre and Smith of Loughborough, England, in September 2006.

 In late 2006, the ringing of the bells for bell practice and tuning caused much concern to local residents, some of whose windows and residences are less than 100 ft at eye level from the bell tower.
 The church then built a plywood deck right over the bells and placed shutters on the inside of the bell chamber's lancet windows.
 With the shutters and the plywood deck closed, the sound of the bells outside the tower is minimal.
 The shutters, and hatches in the plywood deck, are opened for public ringing.

 Public ringing takes place before and after 11:15 a.m.
 Sunday service and on special occasions, such as 9/11 commemorations, weddings, and ticker-tape parades.
 Details of the individual bells can be found at "Dove's Guide for Church Bellringers".

 Doors

 Trinity Church has three sets of impressive bronze doors, donated by William Waldorf Astor, 1st Viscount Astor in memory of his father, John Jacob Astor III.
 Conceived by Richard Morris Hunt, they date from 1893 and were produced by Karl Bitter (east door), J. Massey Rhind (south door), and Charles Henry Niehaus (north door).
 The north and east doors each consists of six panels from Church history or the Bible, and the south door depicts the history of New York in its six panels.

 Art

 In 2015 Mark Francisco Bozzuti-Jones, a priest at Trinity Church, commissioned Mark Dukes to create the icon Our Lady of Ferguson.
+In 2022, the church received and installed a new stained-glass window above the main entrance on Broadway.
+Created by the British stained-glass artist Thomas Denny, the window illustrates both "The Parable of the Talents" and "The Judgment of the Nations" from the gospel according to Matthew.